AdobeDocs/commerce-webapi/src/pages/graphql/schema/live-search/queries/product-search.md

 The `productSearch` query accepts the following fields as input:

 - `phrase` - The string of text to search for.
-This field is required but an empty string may be used if only sorting by `category` or `categoryPath`.
+This field is required but an empty string may be used if only filtering by `category` or `categoryPath`.
 - `context` - Query context that allows customized search results to be returned based on the customer group passed.
 This is used to get the view history of a SKU.
 - `current_page` and `page_size`- These optional fields allow the search results to be broken down into smaller groups so that a limited number of items are returned at a time.
 The default value of `page_size` is `20`, and the default value for `current_page` is `1`.
 In the response, counting starts at page one.
 - `sort` - An object that defines one or more product attributes to use to sort the search results.
 The default sortable product attributes in Luma are `price`, `name`, and `position`.
 A product's position is assigned within a category.